layer5io/digitalocean-academy/README.md

 2.  **[Connect](https://layer5.io/company/contact) the Layer5 Team** via Slack, email, or by opening a GitHub issue.
 3. Provide the URL to your content repository.

-A Layer5 administrator will then integrate your repository into the main Academy platform.
-After integration, your learning paths will be visible on the official [Layer5 Cloud site](https://cloud.layer5.io/academy/overview).